iPSC-derived Neuron and Neural Progenitor Cell (NPC) Generation Services

 Human neurons and neural progenitor cells (NPCs) are invaluable models and useful tools for disease mechanism exploration and drug screening.
 However, obtaining those primary cells poses several challenges, including ethical considerations, limited availability of human tissue, and the difficulty of isolating and maintaining these cells in vitro.
 The advent of induced pluripotent stem cells (iPSCs) reprogramming technology has overcome this limitation, making the generation of various neurons both easy and efficient.
-Leveraging our expertise in this cutting-edge field, we are proud to offer researchers the hiPSC-derived neurons and neural progenitor cells that facilitate groundbreaking studies in neuroscience.
+Leveraging our expertise in this cutting-edge field, we are proud to offer researchers the iPSC-derived neurons and neural progenitor cells that facilitate groundbreaking studies in neuroscience.

 What We Can Provide